tsiika/dib/README.md

 This project is running on React, Nodejs and MongoDB.

+## Bugs
+24/05/2018
+- When selecting the site from dashboard to show individual information about site, React doesn't parse the ID of selected site correctly.
+This will follow error  500 and now showing any data.
+    - In backend you can see the data correctly using Insomnia for viewing for example.
+- This same problem occurs also in editing site.
+- Deleting the data is also affected by this.

 ## License
 The license can be found at LICENSE file, but if you want to know it now:
 **MIT LICENSE**